websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 ### Example 2: Adding a Properties File

 You can add a properties file for a specific environment, such as a development environment.
-This allows you to keep your `portal-ext.properties` as is, while adding or overriding properties to create an environment-specific configuration.
+This allows you to preserve your `portal-ext.properties` while adding or overriding properties for an environment-specific configuration.
 Here are the steps:

 1. Create an arbitrary extension file (e.g., `portal-development.properties`) for your environment and add environment-specific properties to it: